work ethics definition

 Productivity

-Strong work ethics for a company also include an employee’s ability to complete work on time or before time.
+A strong work ethic for a company also includes an employee’s ability to complete work on time or before time.
 Oftentimes, they complete their work ahead of time.
 Most of the time, these employees go beyond what their regular duty is and bring more to the table.

-Thanks to their highly disciplined nature and the reliability of their nature, they are capable of producing the amount above general capabilities.
+Thanks to their highly disciplined nature and their reliability, they are capable of producing the amount above general capabilities.
 It is common for these individuals to strive to meet the expectations or exceed them in some cases.

 Cooperation